harry-bin-phan-1991/Tuplaus-Game/README.md

 - `docker-compose.yml` brings up Postgres and the backend; backend runs `prisma migrate deploy` on boot.
 - Frontend runs locally (hot dev) or builds a UMD bundle for embedding.

-Embed – why Web Component (vs iframe)
-- Web Components integrate directly with the host DOM for better theming, events, and footprint.
-- No iframe boundary or extra process; simpler messaging and styling.
-- We provide an `allow-origins` attribute to gate usage per origin.

 How the Web Component works
 ```html